johndunne2019/Machine-Learning-and-Statistics-Project-2020/README.md

 WARNING: You are using pip version 20.1.1; however, version 20.3.3 is available.
 You should consider upgrading via the 'c:\users\john\desktop\machine-learning-and-statistics-project-2020\venv\scripts\python.exe -m pip install --upgrade pip' command.

+To check your current version of pip :

+* pip --version

+To upgrade pip on your machine

+* python -m pip install --upgrade pip

 #### Run my server